 The fourth criteria is the concentration of the minerals.
 Mineral Resources International uses an all-natural solar evaporation and precipitation process on the Great Salt Lake.
-These natural solar pools bring these amazing liquid trace minerals up to a super-saturated concentration, brimming with beneficial minerals and trace minerals.
+These natural solar pools bring the amazing liquid trace minerals up to a super-saturated concentration, brimming with beneficial minerals and trace minerals.

-Super-saturation means that brines are as concentrated as the physically can be, while still remaining in solution.
+Super-saturation means that brines are as concentrated as they physically can be, while still remaining in solution.
 We have seen other liquid mineral products with only a small fraction of total dissolved minerals in their final solution.
 This means Anderson Sea M.D. is potent, economical, and certain to deliver results.

 It can take up to 2 years and 50 liters of Great Salt Lake water to make 1 liter of Anderson Sea M.D.
 People often ask, “Why go to all that effort?”
-The answer is simple: because we see miraculous results, and results are the final and most important criteria.
+The answer is simple: Because we see miraculous results, and results are the final and most important criteria.
 We have seen tremendous results all over the world for a wide range of health and nutritional benefits.
 This is thanks to the incredible Great Salt Lake and the love and care used to bring Anderson Sea M.D. to you.

 Related article: Trace Mineral Deficiency – 9 Facts You Need to Know

 Provenance means “place of origin” and includes the ability to trace a product from its original source all the way to the person who opens the bottle.
-We at Mineral Resources have our own harvesting ponds on the Great Salt Lake in the United States, and we can trace every drop from the beginning to end.
+We at Mineral Resources have our own harvesting ponds on the Great Salt Lake in the United States, and we can trace every drop from beginning to end.
 Our cGMP facilities produce quality, reliability, and ensure environmental stewardship.

 The Great Salt Lake is a Perfect Source for Liquid Trace Minerals

-The Great Salt Lake is found in what is called the Great Basin, and is an inland sea with no outlets.
-For thousands of years the minerals and liquid trace minerals have been concentrating from rivers and streams that originate in the Rocky Mountains to this desert sea.
+The Great Salt Lake is found in what is called the Great Basin and is an inland sea with no outlets.
+For thousands of years, the minerals and liquid trace minerals have been concentrating from rivers and streams that originate in the Rocky Mountains to this desert sea.
 The north end of the Great Salt Lake is approximately 10 times more concentrated than seawater.